omahacodeschool/web-toy__debugging-challenge/README.md

 ### Extras

 If you're interested, try adding some features to the application.
-Here are some ideas:

--